The distinguished surname Michelin can be traced back to the ancient and beautiful region of Venice

 years, scribes spelled names according to their sounds.
 Spelling variations

 were the unsurprising result.
 The variations of Michelin include DeMicheli, DeMichelis, Megale, Megali, Megalini, Megalizzi, Miai, Miale, Miali, Micale, Micalella, Micaletti, Micaletto, Micali, Micalini, Micalizio, Micalizzi, Micalli, Micallo, Micarelli, Micela, Miceli, Micella, Micelli, Micello, Michela, Michelacci, Michelbgnoli, Michelbn, Michelbngeli, Michelbngioli, Michelani, Michelassi, Michelato, Michelazzi, Michelazzo, Michele, Micheletti and many more.

 Early Notables of the Michelin family (pre 1700)

 Prominent among members of the family was Piero Adamo DeMicheli, born in Mantova in 1440, was another noteworthy member of the Michelin heritage.
 He was an aristocrat of the court and owned a large villa with many acres of land surrounding it.
-He married a relative of the Duke of Modena...
-Another 74 words (5 lines of text) are included under the topic Early Michelin Notables in all our PDF Extended History products and printed products wherever possible.
+He married a relative of the Duke of Modena, and eventually introduced the printing press to the city for the first...
+Another 62 words (4 lines of text) are included under the topic Early Michelin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Michelin family to the New World and Oceana